FraserLee/dungeon-note/readme.md

     - [x] drag and drop tri-state mode system

 - [x] Have changes get pushed backwards to python
+- [ ] Only push back on dragstop, not continually

 - [x] Run python script with a file argument.
 Grab single large paragraph from there.
 - [x] Watch file / dir, re-grab stuff when it changes (pull behaviour from old project)
-- [ ] Force a refresh when the underlying data changes
+- [ ] Force a refresh when the underlying data changes swap to /ws then delete this line

 - [ ] Proper Markdown parsing